Five Star Parent Handbook

 If your child moves to another class with a different tuition, no mid-month adjustments are made.
 You will be billed the new tuition rate in the following month.

 AMS Fee – There is an annual $18 fee per family for American Montessori Society Affiliation.
-This fee is charged in August or upon enrollment.
+This fee is charged in August (payable in September) or upon enrollment.

 Supply Fee – A non-refundable annual activity fee of $165 per child ($100 for the second child in the family) is billed in August for classroom supplies, art and craft items, and other supplies.